-The steam is a gaseous form of liquid.
+Steam is a gaseous form of liquid.

 Characteristics of the Steam formation

-01) The heat supplied during the process of vaporization changes its state gradually from liquid to gaseous state.
+01) The heat supplied during the process of vaporization changes its state gradually from liquid to a gaseous state.

 In another word, we can say when the liquid is completely evaporated it is called dry saturated.

-At superheated state, the temperature will rise gradually.
+In a superheated state, the temperature will rise gradually.